ahmadj1801/NBA-Predictions/README.md

 ### Match Prediction
 Match predictions were facilitated through an Attack Defense Win Model.
-The following summary can be used to explain the approach (Refer to the paperfor specific details and application of the models).
+The following summary can be used to explain the approach (Refer to the paper for specific details and application of the models).
 * The data is normalised to represent per game stats
 * The attacking MLP is trained by using the attacking data
 * The defensive MLP is trained using the defensive data